villaluzr20/MobileComputing24/README.md

 Our fitness app is designed to help users log their gym routines, track calorie intake, and set reminders for their exercises.
 By offering a range of features and interactive guidance, the app aims to support users in achieving their fitness goals efficiently and effectively.

 ### Key Features:

+#### Gym Routine Logging
-- **Gym Routine Logging**: Users can log and save their daily workout routines to monitor progress and maintain consistency in their fitness journey.
+- Users can log and save their daily workout routines.
+- Tracks exercises, sets, and repetitions to monitor progress and maintain consistency.

+#### Calorie Tracking
-- **Calorie Tracking**: Users have the ability to record daily calorie intake, enabling them to reach caloric goals and maintain a balanced diet.
+- Provides an interface for users to record daily calorie intake.
+- Helps users reach caloric goals and maintain a balanced diet.

+#### Exercise Reminders
-- **Exercise Reminders**: The app sends reminders to ensure users remember to complete specific exercises each day.
+- Sends reminders for scheduled exercises to ensure users stay on track.
-  - If the user hasn’t performed a particular exercise, the app will:
+- Includes detailed instructions for exercises:
-    - Display detailed instructions on how to perform the exercise.
+  - Step-by-step guidance to perform exercises correctly.
-    - Offer insights into the physical benefits of each exercise.
+  - Descriptions of the physical benefits of each exercise.

-- **Weekly Progress Reports**: To keep users motivated and aware of their improvements, the app generates a weekly summary report showcasing progress toward fitness objectives.
+#### Weekly Progress Reports
+- Generates a summary of user activity each week.
+- Highlights metrics such as workout consistency and calorie tracking progress to keep users informed and motivated.

 ## 2) Technologies Used in Developing This App

-This app utilizes various technologies to enhance functionality, ensure data security, and provide scalability:
+To build a robust and user-friendly fitness app, we have used the following technologies:

+### Development Platforms:
+- **Frontend**:
+  - Developed using a mobile-friendly framework to ensure a smooth user experience and responsive design.

-- **Database**:
+- **Backend**:
+  - Powered by a server-side framework that enables efficient handling of user requests and data.

+### Database:
-  - A structured database stores user data, such as workout dates and daily calorie consumption.
+- A structured database is used to store user data securely, including:
-  - Enables the generation of weekly reports based on user activity and caloric intake.
+  - Workout logs.
+  - Caloric intake.
+  - Weekly progress metrics.

 ## 3) Team Members

-Our group consists of the following members (maximum of 4 members allowed in the group):
+Our team comprises the following members, who collaboratively contributed to the app's development:

 - **Cody Criner**
 - **Ryan Villaluz**
 - **James Miller**

+This documentation outlines the current state of our fitness app, including its features, functionalities, and the technologies employed.

 This documentation provides a clear outline of our app’s purpose, features, and the technical stack involved in its development.